The Benefits of Funding Buy-Sell Agreements Using Life Insurance

 Entity purchase or stock redemption plan:

 As a part of this agreement, the business will purchase separate life insurance contracts on the lives of the owners.
-The premiums are paid by the business and is, therefore, an owner and beneficiary of the life insurance policy.
+The premiums are paid by the business.
+Therefore the business itself is an owner and beneficiary of the life insurance policy.
 The company is basically buying the stock back from the heirs and paying them for those shares.
 The stock is usually retired, thereby making the remaining stockholders’ shares more valuable.
 There are many versions and combinations of these plans.

 A hybrid plan combines the first two types of buy-sell agreements.
 In this type of plan, if the entity refuses to buy the ownership interest then the shares are offered to other co-owners or partners to buy.
 This type of arrangement presents certain employees like longtime company officials with an opportunity to purchase the interest.